SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ---

 - **The timezone nudge — a signal, never an inference.** If the household's stored zone has disagreed with every adult's device for ~30 consecutive days, Pip mentions it once. **A human confirms; the system never acts.**
-- **The "how Scott & jAIne work" collaboration profile.** **07-28 supplied another entry, and it's a new species.** jAIne argued a design position by *quoting a LOCKED rationale* — the garage-connectivity clause — rather than testing whether it still applied to a two-person bespoke build.
-Scott corrected it in one sentence and the conclusion survived on entirely different grounds. **Prior entries:** asserted a route guard's behavior from an agent's prose summary; asserted the marker keyed to the switched-into profile after reading the helper and inferring the consumer; proposed a production stub-flip that would have ambushed thirteen households; invented a wife's name; asserted a repo-capture leak in a working habit; claimed nothing had ever written `'training'`; called four rows a guilt pile without reading `archived`; prescribed a glass check the frontend could not perform. *(07-29 added two milder entries — see below.)* **The profile should encode: fetch before producing · decompose before you promote · read the CONSUMER, not the helper · follow a proposed change downstream before calling it reversible · state a hypothesis as a hypothesis · never invent a fact about Scott's life · RE-DERIVE A LOCKED RULE'S REASON BEFORE USING IT AS AN ARGUMENT · CHECK THE DEPLOYED COMMIT BEFORE DIAGNOSING A MISSING FEATURE (07-29: twice bet the install door was un-built; it was there, and the device was on a stale commit) · RIGHT-SIZE THE ARTIFACT TO THE TASK (07-29: sketched a nine-screen state machine for a three-tap gesture).** *Scott has overruled jAIne on the naming call, the module-merge call, the currency call, the layer-collapse call, the screen-3 call, the assign-only call, the plate-inventory call, the silent-timezone call, and the connectivity call.*
+- **The "how Scott & jAIne work" collaboration profile.** **07-29 (late) supplied three more entries, and they cluster.** jAIne fenced the exact file containing the fix she needed (DO-NOT-BUILD said "don't touch `FirstRunGate`," meaning the profile bug; the route exemption lives in the same file).
+She wrote a dots prompt that would have collapsed three deliberately different registry lengths into one shared constant — the sweep instinct applied to something that wasn't a class.
+And she asserted "nothing is shipped" from a preview screenshot, which only shows current preview state, not publish history. **Prior entries:** quoted a LOCKED rationale as an argument instead of re-deriving it; asserted a route guard's behavior from an agent's prose summary; asserted the marker keyed to the switched-into profile after reading the helper and inferring the consumer; proposed a production stub-flip that would have ambushed thirteen households; invented a wife's name; asserted a repo-capture leak in a working habit; claimed nothing had ever written `'training'`; called four rows a guilt pile without reading `archived`; prescribed a glass check the frontend could not perform. **The profile should encode: fetch before producing · decompose before you promote · read the CONSUMER, not the helper · follow a proposed change downstream before calling it reversible · state a hypothesis as a hypothesis · never invent a fact about Scott's life · re-derive a LOCKED rule's reason before using it as an argument · check the deployed commit before diagnosing a missing feature · right-size the artifact to the task · DON'T FENCE THE FILE THAT HOLDS THE FIX · SWEEP THE CLASS ONLY WHEN IT IS ONE · A PREVIEW SCREENSHOT SHOWS PREVIEW STATE, NOT PUBLISH HISTORY.** *Scott has overruled jAIne on the naming call, the module-merge call, the currency call, the layer-collapse call, the screen-3 call, the assign-only call, the plate-inventory call, the silent-timezone call, the connectivity call, and the revert call (he didn't revert; he was right — the fix landed inside the window and a revert would have added rollback commits for Code to rebase onto).*
 - **Retire identity-first role labels — "Parent/Kid," especially "Kid."** The real distinction is approver vs. submitter.
-A display-string sweep, not a data migration.
+A display-string sweep, not a data migration. *(Satisfied on net-new `/first-run/*` strings at zero cost.)*
 - **Display / wall / kiosk mode — v1 FOR OWN-HOLD.** Still fenced for the STRANGERS-grade version.
 - **Seed distribution channels — pick one or two, never all.** **The highest-leverage lever is the invite/deep-link loop.** **Don't become a content marketer.**
 - **#8b — admin/reporting surface** — parked behind beta.
 Quality's consumer lives here.